steglasaurous/queuebot/queuebot/README.md

 - [ ] Allow adding songs via client?
 - [ ] Add ability to set limits on how many requests can be queued per user, per role, etc.

-- [x] For multiple search results, include artist and mapper
-- [x] Add !clear to clean out the queue
-- [x] Add !open to open queue, !close to close queue, display appropriate message for requesters when queue is closed.
-- [x] Create docker container config
-- [x] Implement !getout to kick the bot out (or similar command)
-- [x] !oops - Remove last song requested by user
-- [x] !nextsong - Pop the newest song off the queue
-- [x] Implement proper ordering of the queue
-- [x] !queue - List songs in queue
-- [x] Create a dedicated queuebot twitch account
-- [x] Load up entries for Audio Trip OSTs
-- [x] Look into why database wasn't persisted between rebuilds (docker volume)
-- [x] Add exclamation in front of all messages so TTS doesn't read them by default.

 Websocket gateway to expose queue state and changes for clients and 3rd party apps

 Connect:
-Option 1: Build it into a namespace `wss://requestobot.steglasaurous.com/queue/{channelName}`
+`wss://requestobot.steglasaurous.com/queue/{channelName}`

 On connect: Emit entire contents of queue, including download links of each song